 - Review of change management timelines and effectiveness

-Remember to review management systems that are not directly related to health and safety but may have an affect on health and safety.
-Examples including procurement, engineering, performance, qualifications of employees carrying out OHSMS responsibilities, quality, environmental, and recognition systems.
+Remember to also review management systems that are not directly related to health and safety but may have an affect on health and safety.
+Examples of such management systems include procurement, engineering, performance, qualifications of employees carrying out OHSMS responsibilities, quality, environmental, and recognition systems.

 It’s also important–especially important–to direct attention to compensation systems.